-A. With the DROP IN classes, we are never sure how many people will drop in that day, although people do often register from their home computer.
-Typically, a DROP IN class will vary in size from 6 to 16.
+A. With the DROP-IN classes, we are never sure how many people will drop in that day, although people do often register from their home computers.
+Typically, a DROP IN class will vary in size from 8 to 18.
 We will teach a scheduled class even if just one person is there, so you may get lucky and get special attention.

-With our seven week SERIES classes, we need at least 8 registrants to hold the class.
-Also our Special Events classes on Sundays require at least 8 participants.
+With any of our SERIES classes, we need at least 8 registrants to hold the class.
+Also, our Special Events classes on Sundays require at least 8 participants.
 And, we offer private instruction by appointment.

 Q: Do you offer Pilates classes?

-A. We do offer Pilates classes twice a week.
-These classes offer a variety of approaches to Pilates-style workouts.
-Also we incorporate a number of core exercises that one would recognize in a Pilates class in our yoga classes.
+A. We do not offer specific Pilates classes.
+However, every yoga class incorporates a number of core exercises that one would recognize in a Pilates class.
 The founder of Pilates was very influenced by yoga, so there is a strong correlation, and you will definitely build more core strength in our yoga classes.
 You will also find that the depth and wisdom of yoga will bring more peace of mind.

 Q: What should I wear?

 A. Just wear comfortable clothes….stretch pants are best, or shorts.
 Layer a T-shirt over a tank top.
-That works well, or wear a sweat shirt, if you have a tendency to run cool.
+That works well, or wear a sweatshirt if you have a tendency to run cool.
 We set the temperature of the studio at about 72 degrees…sometimes a bit higher.
 We typically work barefooted….your feet will be so happy to let those toes breathe.
-We also work on a yoga mat, so your feel will not slip.
-We have rental yoga mats, and we sell yoga mats as well as lots of other yoga supplies….even T shirts.
+We also work on a yoga mat, so your feet will not slip.
+We have rental yoga mats, and we sell yoga mats as well as lots of other yoga supplies….even T-shirts.